CaQtiml/caqtiml.github.io/_pages/about.md

 For any Swedes here, I know that "en/flera mil" means "one/several 10 kilometers".
 Some feel weird with my nickname, but I don't really want to change it or use another name.
 Thanks for your understanding!

 I am currently a second-year master student in Computer Science at Uppsala Univeristy, Sweden.
-My CS program allows me to choose the track(s) after admitting to the program.
+My CS program allows me to choose the track(s) after being admitted to the program.
 After I have changed my plan so many times before starting my first semester, I finally decide to pursue a "programming language" and a "concurrency and parallelism" track.
 These are some (chosen to be listed here) courses I have taken.
 - [Functional Programming I](https://www.uu.se/en/study/course?query=1DL330) and [Advanced Functional Programming](https://www.uu.se/en/study/course?query=1DL450)
 - [Semantics of Programming Languages](https://www.uu.se/en/study/course?query=1DL311)
 - [Low-Level Parallel Programming](https://www.uu.se/en/study/course?query=1DT116)